syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ### Axis label rotation

 The [`LabelRotationAngle`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~LabelRotationAngle.html) property of an axis can be used to rotate the position of the axis labels.
-The default value of [`LabelRotationAngle`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~LabelRotationAngle.html) property is 0d.
+The default value of the [`LabelRotationAngle`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~LabelRotationAngle.html) property is 0d.

 {% tabs %}